KVaklev/CreditApprovalAPI/Readme.md

    - Attempt to review a non-existent or already reviewed request

 3. **List Credit Requests**
-   - Retrieve all credit requests - in-memory DB should be empty initially and then should display the created credit requests
+   - Retrieve all credit requests with no filters (should return all) - in-memory DB should be empty initially and then should display the created credit requests
+   - Retrieve credit requests filtered by status, credit type, or both

 4. **Data Integrity**
    - Ensure once reviewed, requests cannot be modified